KamilSJaron/smudgeplot/README.md

 The input is a set of whole genome sequencing reads, the more coverage the better.
 The method is designed to process big datasets, don't hesitate to pull all single-end/pair-end libraries together.

 The workflow is automatic, but it's not fool-proof.
 It requires some decisions.
-The usage is shown using [KMC](https://github.com/refresh-bio/KMC) and [GenomeScope](https://github.com/schatzlab/genomescope).
+The usage is shown here is using [KMC](https://github.com/refresh-bio/KMC) and [GenomeScope](https://github.com/schatzlab/genomescope).
 We provide also a real data tutorial on our wiki: [strawberry genome analysis](https://github.com/KamilSJaron/smudgeplot/wiki/strawberry-tutorial).
 If you are interested in running Jellyfish instead of KMC, look at the [manual of smudgeplot with Jellyfish](https://github.com/KamilSJaron/smudgeplot/wiki/manual-of-smudgeplot-with-jellyfish).

 Give KMC all the files with trimmed reads to calculate kmer frequencies and then generate a histogram of kmers: